 Pay agreements for Council staff are negotiated at a national level.
-2021/22 represents the first year following the 3 year pay deal covering 2018/19 - 2020/21.

-Agreement was reached for Scottish Joint Council (SJC) staff and Chief Officers for 2021/22 with the negotiations for Teachers pay remaining outstanding for 2021/22.
-Negotiations continue on pay agreements from 2022/23.
+Agreement was reached for Scottish Joint Council (SJC) staff for 2022/23 with the negotiations for Teachers and Chief Officers pay remaining outstanding for 2022/23.
+Negotiations continue on pay agreements for 2023/24.

-Assumptions for increases in pay over the 10 year period from 2022/23 reflect an assumed 2% increase in pay in each year, broadly in line with Scottish Government public sector pay policy.
+Assumptions for increases in pay over the 10 year period from 2023/24 reflect an assumed 2% increase in pay in each year, on the grounds of affordability.
 As future pay agreements are confirmed, these assumptions will be updated in the model.
-Every 1% increase in the Council's pay bill pay, SJC, SNCT and Chief Officer staff, costs circa £1.6m.
+Every 1% increase in the Council's pay bill for SJC, Teachers and Chief Officer staff, costs circa £1.8m.